rsdoiel/antenna/archives/2025/journalism_2025.20.md

 date: 2025-05-22, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 23 at 12:24 a.m.</em>
 Kayla Walls began rebelling more and attending school less when her brother died.
-But the one person who she said did not write her off was MaryAnn Szyskowski, an After School Program school site coordinator for UCLA’s Community Youth Programs.
+But the one person who she said did not write her off was MaryAnn Szyskowski, an after-school program school site coordinator for UCLA’s Community Youth Programs.

 <br>